benakacha/NelmioApiDocBundle/README.md

 Credits
 -------

-The design is heavily inspired by the [swagger-ui](https://github.com/wordnik/swagger-ui) project.
+The design is heavily inspired by the.
+[swagger-ui](https://github.com/wordnik/swagger-ui) project.
 Some icons from the [Glyphicons](http://glyphicons.com/) library are used to render the documentation.